DaBlick/Hierarchical-Observer-Pattern/README.md

         Contact contact3 = new Contact("Alex", "333-333-3333");
         Contact contact4 = new Contact("Tom", "444-444-4444");

 The parameters of `Contact` are the name and the phone number.
-Both parameters are of type `String`.
+Both parameters are type `String`.

-Next, we add the observers `appA`, `appB`, and `appC` to the different observables so that they can receive events.
+Next, we add the observers `appA`, `appB`, and `appC` to the different observables.

         mainObservable.addObserver(appA);
         addObservable.addObserver(appB);